Achromats and Apochromats

 - Air-Spaced Doublets - similar to the basic achromat, but with one element of ED, SD, or CaF2 glass.
 These are considered "semi-APOs" in that the color correction is not quite as good as in other APO designs, but this varies depending on the type of glass used and the quality of the optical work.
 The former Meade ED series was of this design, but was plagued with optical quality problems.
-On the other hand, the Orion 80mm and 100mm ED refractors use high quality optics of FPL-53 glass.
-The Tele Vue 1022 is another of these.
+On the other hand, the Orion 80 and 100mm ED refractors use high quality optics of FPL-53 glass.
+Tele Vue also uses this design.

 Small, short-focus refractors in the range of 60mm to 100mm have become popular as convenient "grab-n-go" scopes.
 Many of these are apochromatic or semi-APO and provide surprisingly high quality images in a compact package.
 Of course, a reflecting-type telescope (mirror-based system), such as a Newtonian or SCT, is also "apochromatic" by its very nature since the image is free of extraneous color.